Jalle19/yii-yui-clientscript/README.md

 }
 ```

-### Turn of remap CSS urls
+### Turn off remapping of CSS URLs

-Sometimes your project structure do not require remapping CSS urls, you can turn it off.
+The default behavior is to remap relative URLs in CSS files to compensate for the fact that the generated combined file will likely be in a different location than the original file.
+Sometimes though, your project structure does not require any remapping, so you can turn it off:

 ```php
 ...